ANNEX I – Transposition of the CEAS in national legislation

 Article 12 recast QD Article 9 Asylum Act (exclusion clauses) Article 9(1)(c)(ii) transposes Article 12(2)(b) of the recast Qualification Directive to the national legal order.
 While the directive refers to the commission of a serious non-political crime, the Asylum Act refers to the commission of an intentional non-political crime punishable with prison sentence of over three years.
 By operation of Article 9(2)(a) of the Asylum Act, this exclusion clause is also applicable to exclusion from subsidiary protection.
 While CPR is not aware of the practical application of this clause, defining the gravity threshold as a prison sentence of over three years may open the door to the exclusion of cases not envisaged by the relevant provision of the recast Qualification Directive.

-Furthermore, Article 9(1)(d) allows for the exclusion from refugee status where there are serious reasons for considering that the person constitutes a danger or substantiated threat to internal or external security or to the public order
+Furthermore, Article 9(1)(d) allows for the exclusion from refugee status where there are serious reasons for considering that the person constitutes a danger to the security of the Member State where [the person is] present.

 Article 8 recast Qualification Directive Article 18 Asylum Act (analysis of the application – internal protection alternative) Article 18(2)(e) of the Asylum Act establishes that an internal protection alternative may be considered in the adjudication of the application for international protection.
 There is some ambiguity in the transposition as a literal interpretation of the provision of the Asylum Act would determine that the criteria established in Article 8(1) in fine of the recast Qualification Directive (‘and they can safely and legally travel to and gain admittance to that part of the country and can reasonably be expected to settle there.’) would only apply to situations where the applicant ‘has access to protection against persecution or serious harm’.